maserlib/maser4py/docs/source/sections/installation.rst

 The following software will be required to install and run maser4py:

     - `Python 3 <https://www.python.org/>`_ and `pip <https://pypi.org/project/pip/>`_ tool (tested on Python 3.8, 3.9 and 3.10)

+Additionnaly, some installs will require:

-    - `git <https://git-scm.com/>`_ tool is needed to get source files
+    - `git <https://git-scm.com/>`_ tool is needed to get source files, only if you wish to install maser4py from source files.
-    - `poetry <https://python-poetry.org/>`_ package is recommended to install the package from source files
+    - `poetry <https://python-poetry.org/>`_ package can also be used to install the package from source files, however it is not recommended, except for development.

 Using pip
 ---------------